AnandP95/Aad_Book_Mern/README.md

  *  create a .env file in the server directory and add the necessary environment variable.
  *  Run the application using this command: " npm run develop".
  *  Open your browser and  navigate to "http://localhost:3000"
- *
-   * Link of the demo video : [https://drive.google.com/file/d/111pES4y8oaUZ2ObMThYMD7kFsimPFIo2/view]
+ *  Sign up for a new account .

  ## Contributing

   contributors are welcome.

 ## License